 Skip to main content

-When you add a domain to a Upsun project, the platform performs a DNS challenge to verify that your organization owns the domain.
+When DNS challenge verification is enabled and you add a domain to an Upsun project, the platform performs a DNS challenge to verify that your organization owns the domain.
 This prevents another organization from claiming your domain and intercepting its traffic.

 Feature flag required